apache/airflow/UPDATING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Airflow 1.10.10

-### Success Callback will be called when a task in marked as success from UI

-When a task is marked as success by a user from Airflow UI - `on_success_callback` will be called

-## Airflow 1.10.9

-No breaking changes.

-## Airflow 1.10.8

 <!--

 I'm glad you want to write a new note.
 Remember that this note is intended for users.